 - If you’re using fresh orange juice, add some freshly grated orange zest too to really embrace that zesty citrus flavor.

 - Feel free to substitute the pecans for chopped walnuts or omit them completely if there’s a nut allergy.

 - On the other hand, feel free to substitute the dried cranberries for dried cherries, raisins, or golden raisins.

 - 1 can Pillsbury cinnamon rolls with icing in the flavor of your choice

 - ¼ cup light or dark brown sugar

 - ¼ cup chopped pecans

-- 4 tablespoons butter melted
+- 4 tablespoons melted butter

-- Stir together brown sugar and butter.
+- Stir together the brown sugar and butter.
 Spread this into the bottom of an ungreased 9-inch round cake pan.¼ cup light or dark brown sugar, 4 tablespoons melted butter

-- Remove the pan from the oven and turn upside down onto large serving plate - do not remove the cinnamon rolls from the baking dish yet!
-Let them sit for five minutes before removing inverted pan.
+- Remove the pan from the oven and turn it upside down onto a large serving plate.
+But do not remove the cinnamon rolls from the baking dish yet!
+Let them sit for five minutes before removing them from the inverted pan.